Machines Learn Number Fields, But How? The Case of Galois Groups: Galois groups of number fields

 \subsubsection{Learning Galois groups from polynomial coefficients}

-As in the case of quartic and nonic fields (Section \ref{subsec:galois_quartic_nonic}), the decision tree model achieved a high accuracy of 97.55\% with polynomial coefficients, although the trained model is very complicated and not easy to interpret the meaning of nodes.
+As in the case of quartic and nonic fields (Section \ref{subsec:galois_quartic_nonic}), the decision tree model achieved a high accuracy of 97.56\% with polynomial coefficients, although the trained model is very complicated and not easy to interpret the meaning of nodes.
 However, we found that it tends to classify a given sextic field as a $S_3$-extension when coefficients are ``small''.
 For example, there are 125,734 fields in the training set, where 17,029 (resp.
 108,785) of them have a Galois group $C_6$ (resp. $S_3$).
 The first node of the tree asks whether $c_2 \le 520,127$ or not, and 108442 of $S_3$-extensions (99.76\% among 108785 $S_3$-extensions) satisfy the condition, while 5831 $C_6$-extensions (34.24\% among 17,029 $C_6$-extensions) satisfy the opposite condition of $c_2 > 520,127$.
 Table~\ref{tab:sextic_nonab_poly} shows the mean and median of the polynomial coefficients \( c_0, c_1, \dots, c_5 \) for each Galois group.
 The magnitudes \( |c_0|, |c_1|, \dots, |c_5| \) are, on average, much larger for \( C_6 \)-extensions.

-In contrast, the logistic regression model performed very poorly when using polynomial coefficients, achieving an accuracy of only 20.12\%.
+In contrast, the logistic regression model performed very poorly when using polynomial coefficients, achieving an accuracy of only 26.12\%.
 Similarly to the discussion at the end of Section \ref{subsubsec:49_poly}, this is due to the large magnitude of polynomial coefficients.
-After normalization the model achieves 87.70\% accuracy.
+After normalization the model achieves 86.73\% accuracy, which is slightly above the majority baseline (86.55\%, Table \ref{tab:nf_count_galois}).
+In particular, the balanced accuracy is only 50.72\%, where the confusion matrix (d) of Figure \ref{fig:galois_6_cm} shows that logistic regression models' predictions are highly biased towards $S_3$.

 Table \ref{tab:galois_6} summarizes the results for sextic extensions.